HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid advancement of aerospace and Earth Observation (EO) technologies, a series of RS satellites equipped with various sensors, such as Sentinel and GaoFen, have been launched in succession.
+\IEEEPARstart{W}{ith} the rapid advancement of aerospace and Earth Observation (EO) technologies, a series of remote sensing (RS) satellites equipped with various sensors, such as Sentinel and GaoFen, have been launched in succession.
 These satellites collect vast amounts of multi-source and heterogeneous RS data on a daily basis, including multispectral imagery (MSI), hyperspectral imagery (HSI), and synthetic aperture radar (SAR).
 Characterized by high temporal resolution and global coverage, these data have significantly promoted the widespread adoption of RS in fields such as agricultural monitoring \cite{agricultural_review_2023_NSE}, environmental surveillance \cite{RS_DL_review_3}, and land cover and land use (LCLU) mapping \cite{5B_2023_isprs}.
 In particular, achieving large-scale LCLU classification with high timeliness and reliability based on RS data is of critical importance for natural resource management \cite{GLC_FCS30D_2023} and urban planning \cite{Cross-city_2023_RSE}.

 Deep learning (DL) has played a pivotal role in large-scale EO applications, substantially enhancing the automation of RS data interpretation.
 In recent years, driven by sustained contributions from the RS community to the development of LCLU datasets, numerous studies have employed DL methods to perform large-scale LCLU classification \cite{SoftFormer_2024_isprs,landcover_TGRS_2022,CFNet_2022, 5B_2023_isprs, Zhang_2019_RSE}.
-However, current DL-based approaches still face two key challenges in practical applications:
+However, as illustrated in Fig.~\ref{fig-challenges}, current DL-based approaches still face two key challenges in practical applications: